AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

 If the preceding or enclosing construct is a subprogram body, the pragma applies to both the subprogram body and the spec including its contract.
 This allows to place a justification for a check message issued by
-|GNATprove| either on the spec when it is relevant for callers:
+|GNATprove| either on the spec when it is relevant for callers.
+Note that
+this placement of a justification is ineffective on subprograms analyzed only in the context of their calls (see details in :ref:`Contextual Analysis of Subprograms Without Contracts`).

 As a point of caution, the following placements of pragma Annotate will apply the pragma to a possibly large range of source lines: